cits5501/cits5501.github.io/assets/lectures/lect03--autom.md

 ### Coming up with tests

-Use cases can be thought of as *graphs* -- steps, and links between steps -- and this way of thinking can help us come up with tests (and decide if we've tested enough).
+- Use cases can be thought of as *graphs* -- steps, and links between steps -- and this way of thinking can help us come up with tests (and decide if we've tested enough).
+- *Graph-based testing* tells us if our tests have good coverage, based on a model of our system as a graph

-Other aspects of the system can be thought of as *logic expressions* and as *grammars* or *syntaxes*.
+- Other aspects of the system can be thought of as *logic expressions* and as *grammars* or *syntaxes*.

-Pretty much any aspect of the system we're interested in can be thought of in one of these ways (as a function, a graph, a [set of] logic expressions, or a grammar).
+- Almost any aspect of the system we're interested in can be thought of in one of these ways (as a function, a graph, a [set of] logic expressions, or a grammar).

 More on this in later lectures.